websanco/liferay-learn/docs/dxp-cloud/latest/en/platform-services/backup-service.md

 ### Scheduling Automated Backups and Cleanups

-Determining how frequently backups are created and removed is vital to protecting your data and optimizing storage.
+Determining how frequently backups are created and removed can help protect your data and optimize storage.

 Use the following variables to customize when backups are created and removed: